Meta-States & the Cognitive Triad

 When he first publicised the Meta-States concept in 1994, Michael Hall pretty much took the world of NLP by storm.
 Meta-stating, more than anything before that had gone before, provided a structure for understanding how belief systems built up – either positively or negatively.

-In the Meta-States concept, we take in information from our five senses.
+In the Meta-States concept, we take in information from our 5 senses.
 This produces a ‘primary state’.
-The interpretation (or meta-stating) of the primary state to prpduce the first level meta-state is best understood through the Cognitive Labelling Theory of Stanley Schachter & Jerome Singer (1962).
+Most people then apply meaning to the primary state – they interpret what that means – producing a first level meta-state.
+Carl Gustav Jung (1921) called people who don’t apply an interpretation ‘sensors’; those who interpret – most people! -are ‘intuitors’.
+The process of interpretation (or meta-stating) of the primary state to produce the first level meta-state is best understood through the Cognitive Labelling Theory of Stanley Schachter & Jerome Singer (1962).
 According to this, we can have quite different cognitive interpretations of the same set of physiological symptoms.
 Eg: the physiological symptoms of acute fear – fast breathing, pumping heart, pounding temples, dry mouth, tight stomach, etc – can be very similar to those in the build-up to intense sexual excitement.
 What makes the difference is the basic meaning we apply to the raw physiological state – ie: fear or excitement.

-Meta-stating processes can create new frames of reference, depending on the (external) memes involved in the creation of the primary state, the (internal) schemas referenced in the meta-stating processes and the structure of the current vMEME stack.
+Meta-stating processes can, of course, create new frames of reference, depending on the (external) memes involved in the creation of the primary state, the (internal) schemas referenced in the meta-stating processes and the structure of the current vMEME stack.

 The example in the graphic below shows a man creating a chain of meta-states from the simple primary state of awareness of the woman not looking at him.